FlorianBeiser/advectionDiffusion/README.md

 ## Introduction to code structure

+Utility functions are collected in the `.py`-files, but plots are generated in the `.ipynb`-notebooks.

 ### Forward model and truth generation
 The truth is handled as an ensemble of size 1, the corresponding experimental set-up and the observed values are stored to file in `/experiment_files/...`.
 The timestamp serves as a key for each set-up or observation, respectively.
 See `Truth.ipynb`.